nystagmus/yamoh/README.md

 Yamoh is a C#/.NET 8+ console application that automates poster overlays for Plex media collections managed by Maintainerr.

+>[!Important]
+> **Inspiration:**
+> Yamoh was inspired by [gssariev/maintainerr-overlay-helperr](https://github.com/gssariev/maintainerr-overlay-helperr) and shares a similar goal of automating poster overlays for Plex collections managed by Maintainerr.
+> **Key Difference:** Yamoh manages image assets on disk, building a directory structure that mirrors your Plex library for Kometa compatibility, rather than uploading overlays directly to Plex.
+(Direct Plex upload support may be added in the future.)

 ## Features
 - Periodically polls the Maintainerr API (`/api/collections`) to get collections and media items.
 - For each media item, uses its Plex ID to query the Plex API for metadata (library name, folder, media file path).